katymariehughes/Checkout/README.md

 To solve this I've used an open source project called [CAP](https://github.com/dotnetcore/CAP).
 It uses the transaction outbox pattern to wrap message publishing into the database transaction.
 It saves the message to a database table and an external process picks that up and publishes it to the message queue.
 By utilising this, we can achieve at least once delivery.

-This external process that picks up the messages could lead to multiple deliveries of the same message.
+This external process that picks up the messages could end up performing multiple deliveries of the same message.
 To counteract this I have created a database table called `IdempotencyTokens`.
 Just before a database transaction is committed, it adds an entry to this token table which includes the message ID and consumer name.
 The primary key of this table is a composite key of both of these columns which will in turn have a unique index applied to it.
 The reason we want uniqueness in tandem with the consumer name is because we don’t want to prevent future consumers from subscribing to a topic in the message bus.
 The RabbitMQ exchange type used in this project is direct, but we don't want to prevent topic / fan-out subscriptions.

 The correlation ID set on the messages is the payment ID, so that we can stitch together how things rippled through the system if needed.